Luna-in-Syd/ArchAnalyse/README.md

 # ArchAnalyse — Architectural Analyzing Intelligence System

-A web application for analyzing architectural floor plans based on the SegWallFormer model.
+A web application for analyzing architectural floor plans based on the SegFloorFormer model.
 Built by a team of 3 (Listed in no particular order).

 **Hiking (Huaiqin) Shi · Boning Zhang · Luna (Ruitong) Zhang**